department-of-veterans-affairs/va.gov-team/products/identity/internal-team/system-recovery-plan/mpi.md

    1. Ensure authentication attempts originating from VA.gov are successful
       1. Perform either an [SSOe](https://www.va.gov/?next=loginModal\&oauth=false) or [SiS](https://www.va.gov/?next=loginModal\&oauth=true) authentication with any credential service provider.
       2. After successful authentication navigate to [api.va.gov/v0/user](http://api.va.gov/v0/user) and locate your `icn` to verify VA.gov is successfully connecting to MPI.
-4. State in the `#identity-support` channel that all MPI services have been restored and confirmed to be working.
+4. State in the `#identity-support` channel that all MPI services have been restored and confirmed to be working as well as srp is complete